snowplow-archive/snowplow.github.com/_posts/2016-09-22-introducing-sauna-a-decisioning-and-response-platform.md

 It's not every day that we get to announce an all-new *category* of software product here at Snowplow: we are hugely excited to be releasing version 0.1.0 of [Sauna] [sauna-repo], our new open-source decisioning and response platform.

 Our [Snowplow] [snowplow-repo] platform is about enabling you, as a business, to track and capture events across all your different channels, in granular detail, in a data warehouse, so you can build intelligence on that data.
-The data that flows through this pipeline is very granular: each data item is an 'event' that on its own is not that valuable, but at scale gives you a complete picture of everything that's going on with your customers.
+The data that flows through this pipeline is very granular: each data item is an 'event' that on its own is not that valuable, but at scale gives you a complete picture of everything that's going on with each and every one of your users.

+Because you have your own event-level data in your own data warehouse, you can then plug in any analytics tool to build insight and intelligence on that data.
+There is an enormous amount that can be done with this data, and there are an enormous number of different programs, platforms and libraries that can be used to build intelligence on your event-level data.

-Once you build intelligence on that granular data, our expectation is that you'll want to act on it.
-In a lot of cases that means pushing the output of that intelligence to other platforms.
-To take a simply example: you might categorise a user based on her behavior into a particular user segment.
+Once you build intelligence on that granular data, you'll want to act on it.
+In a lot of cases that means pushing the output of that intelligence to platforms and channels that you engage with your users through.
+To take a simple example: you might categorize a user based on her behavior into a particular user segment.
 You might then push that information "user A belongs to segment S" into Salesforce so your Sales team know about it, and into your email system so that your Marketing team can send that user a targeted email.

 [!sauna-img] [sauna-img]